Josteinr/wild_thumper/README.md

-ros
+wild_thumper
 ===

-Misc code for robot operating system.
+Misc code for controlling the wild thumper with robot operating system.